jakobyoung1/process-sff-with-mothur/README.md

 ```

-### 4. place your sff file and the SILVA files into the MOTHUR directory
+### 4. place your sff file and the SILVA files into the MOTHUR directory, then open the MOTHUR terminal

 ### 5. to create fasta and qual files: